a11delavar/lit/packages/Lit/updated/README.md

 }
 ```

+# `update` Callback

+The `update` decorator allows you to define a method on a reactive property that will be called before the component has been updated due to a change in the property.
+This is useful for dispatching events or performing other actions **during** the component has been updated.

 Additionally the `state` and `property` decorators have been upgraded to allow for an `updated` callback directly an a property.
 The below example is equivalent to the above example.

 ```ts